codepath/android_guides/Implementing-a-Heterogenous-ListView.md

     @Override
     public View getView(int position, View convertView, ViewGroup parent) {
-       // View should be created based on the type returned from `getItemViewType(int position)` }
+       // View should be created based on the type returned from `getItemViewType(int position)`
+       // convertView is guaranteed to be the "correct" recycled type }
 }
 ```